 On the other hand, performance testing is suitable for measuring maximum sales and all aspects of the app.
 It assures that end users have a positive experience while using the app.

-Here is the eCommerce testing checklist with test cases for eCommerce website testing.
-We are taking Amazon website to showcase the steps:
+Here is the e-commerce project checklist with test cases for e-commerce website testing.
+We are taking the Amazon website to showcase the steps:

 Almost all retail websites contain this kind of clickable image.
 It is known as a hero image represented in a slideshow.
 The majority of the homepage is covered with this hero image.
 So, you have to test the following things.

 - Is it displaying the next image while scrolling?

 - At what interval will the image be changed?